Teach Edge

 Many tools operate entirely at that level.

-Quick Mark is useful (many teachers use it frequently), but it's only one part of Teach Edge.
 The wider platform continues beyond marking into class insights, tracking, structured improvement cycles, and reporting.

 What Teach Edge supports beyond marking individual essays